-TCL Inspires the World to Pursue Greatness and Enjoy Every Moment of the Best-Ever Sports Season
+TCL Inspires the World to Pursue Greatness and Enjoy Every Moment Of The Best-Ever Sports Season

-TCL offers immersive viewing experiences and exciting opportunities to connect with brand ambassadors during the world's greatest football event
+DUBAI, UAE, Nov.
+22, 2022 /PRNewswire/ -- TCL offers immersive viewing experiences and exciting opportunities for football fanatics across the globe and Middle East to connect with brand ambassadors during the worlds greatest football event.

-HONG KONG, Nov.
-18, 2022 /PRNewswire/ -- Millions of sports fans worldwide are counting down to the kick-off of the world's greatest football event on 20 November.
-As the dominant player in the global TV industry and a long-time sports supporter, TCL is looking forward to enhancing fans' experience of the action-packed event and inspiring greatness.
-Not only does TCL have a winning lineup of Mini LED QLED TVs that offer incredible viewing experiences for fans watching at home, but it will also roll out a host of exciting online and offline activities throughout the world's largest 'festival of football'.
+Millions of sports fans across the MEA region are counting down to the kick-off of the world's greatest football event on 20th November.
+As the dominant player in the global TV industry and a long-time sports supporter, TCL is looking forward to enhancing fans; experience of the action-packed event and inspiring greatness.
+Not only does TCL have a winning lineup of Mini LED QLED TVs that offer incredible viewing experiences for fans watching at home, but it will also roll out a host of exciting online and offline activities across the regions through the worlds largest 'festival of football'.

 Premium 'Pitch-Side' Viewing Experience

-For the ultimate home theater experience, the XL Collection of large TV displays includes 85-inch displays and the 98-inch QLED TCL TV, featuring Quantum Dot color technology.
-TCL's latest C-Series TVs also offer outstanding picture quality and include the all-round EISA Premium 4K Mini LED TV C835, with Dolby Atmos for immersive sound.
+For the ultimate home theater experience, the XL Collection of large TV displays includes 85-inch displays and the 98-inch QLED TCL TV, featuring Quantum Dot colour technology.
+TCL's latest C- Series TVs also offer outstanding picture quality and include the all-round EISA Premium 4K Mini LED TV C835, with Dolby Atmos for immersive sound.

-Ahead of the event, TCL has lined up a top squad of TCL 2022 football brand ambassadors: Brazilian international Rodrygo, English international Phil Foden; Spanish international Pedri and Raphael Varane of France.
-As their national teams battle it out for a place in the final, the four football superstars will be a crucial part of TCL's global online campaigns during the football event.
+Ahead of the event, TCL has lined up a top squad of TCL 2022 football brand ambassadors: English international Phil Foden; Spanish international Pedri; Brazil's Rodrygo; and Raphael Varane of France.
+As their national teams battle it out for a place in the final, the four football superstars will be a crucial part of TCLs global online campaigns during the football event.
+TCL's top class football players have tremendous popularity across the MEA region, fans across Middle East are impatiently waiting for the kick off to begin.

-TCL will invite fans to follow and cheer their favorite ambassador, share their passion for football and make the most of every football moment.
+TCL invites fans across the Middle East and Africa to follow and cheer their favorite ambassador, share their passion for football and make the most of every football moment.

-Adding to the fun of cheering along online, TCL will launch creative filters, games and challenges across social media channels, including Tik Tok and Kwai.
-On Instagram, TCL lets fans choose from an array of colorful AR filters to show their support for their favorite teams and players.

-TCL will also roll out a series of pop-up roadshows where fans can get together in a carnival atmosphere and share football experiences, in person, around the world.
+From 18th – 28th November TCL will be rolling out a series of pop-up roadshows in Dubai and Riyadh where fans can get together in a carnival atmosphere, share football experiences and can play and win.

-Stay tuned to learn more about TCL's online and offline activities, and get ready to cheer your favorite team, player and TCL brand ambassadors and celebrate every goal of this amazing global sports event.
+Stay tuned to learn more about TCLs online and offline activities, and get ready to cheer your favourite team, player and TCL brand ambassadors and celebrate every goal of this amazing global sports event.

 About TCL Electronics